adonisjs/legacy-docs/3.0/authentication.md

 ---
 title: Authentication
 permalink: authentication
+description: User Authentication In AdonisJs
-weight: 1
+weight: 0
 categories:
-- general-topics
+- providers
 ---

+{{TOC}}

-Every Web application deals with User management and Login at some stage.
+Every Web application deals with User management and Log in at some stage.
 AdonisJs Authentication provider is a fully featured system to authenticate HTTP requests using multiple authenticators.

-Using AdonisJs authenticator, you can build traditional session based login systems to secure REST API's.
+Using AdonisJs authenticators, you can build traditional session-based login systems to secure REST API's.

 ## Authenticators

 Each authenticator is a combination of a Serializers and an authentication scheme.
 Below is the list of supported schemes.

-1. Sessions
+1. Sessions (session)
-2. Basic Auth
+2. Basic Auth (basic)
-3. JWT
+3. JWT (jwt)
-4. Personal API Tokens
+4. Personal API Tokens (api)

 And AdonisJs has support for following Serializers.